Learn How to Get Into Vet School

 Gain Varied Animal Experience

 Gaining varied animal experience is critical.
 You need to be able to document as many hours of experience as possible working in both large and small animal veterinary clinics.
 You will likely start out doing very basic work as a kennel assistant and work your way up to assisting with procedures and treatments as a veterinary assistant.
-For more advice on getting a job in a vet clinic, click here.
 Also be sure to document additional experience working or volunteering at zoos, stables, wildlife rescues, and animal shelters.

 Get Recommendation Letters